-As noted above the Bill is intended to assist in achieving the Government's freshwater reform package which Water New Zealand submitted on in support.
+As noted above one of the objectives of the Bill is to assist in achieving the Government's freshwater reform package which Water New Zealand submitted on in support.
 Water New Zealand is, therefore, generally supportive of the amendments proposed by the Bill that support the Government's wider objectives for freshwater reform.
 Those matters supported are: